Speronara: History

 The speronara originated in Malta, and its design probably developed from the brigantine in around the 16th century.
 The earliest known possible reference of the vessel type is from 1576, but the earliest reliable source which mentions it is from 1614.
 The oldest known depiction of the vessel is a 1740 ex-voto painting at the Sanctuary of Our Lady of Tal-Ħerba.
 Early speronaras are believed to have had a sperone or spur at the bow, from which they took their name.
 During the period of Hospitaller rule in Malta, speronaras were exclusively named after Christian saints.
 When Malta was under British rule, many of the vessels had feminine secular names, although some continued to be named after saints.
 In the 19th century, speronaras were constructed by shipbuilders in the Grand Harbour's French Creek.

 Speronaras usually departed from the Grand Harbour or St Paul's Bay, and they commonly carried passengers and merchandise between Malta and Sicily.
 They often carried grain or corn, but sometimes they also carried livestock.
 Such journeys between Malta and Sicily would take about 12 hours.
 Before there was an organised postal service, masters of speronaras might carry private correspondence for a fee.
 Speronaras also made short trips to Gozo, and longer voyages to other Mediterranean destinations such as Naples, Reggio Calabria, Rome, Livorno, Genoa, Marseille, and ports in Spain.
-Some passed through the Straits of Gibraltar and went as far as Cádiz.
+Some passed through the Strait of Gibraltar and went as far as Cádiz.

 Some speronaras saw limited use in the navy of the Order of Saint John.
 In 1618, three speronaras were pressed into service alongside the Order's galleys to participate in an attack against enemy ships in Susa.
 A speronara accompanied a galley squadron in 1663, and in 1733 one speronara spied on Ottoman shipping in Corfu.
 Speronaras were also used for guard duties in the Grand Harbour.
-The vessels often fell prey to the Barbary pirates, and there are also instances of Maltese corsairs using speronaras to capture small enemy vessels.
+The vessels often fell prey to the Barbary corsairs, and there are also instances of Maltese corsairs using speronaras to capture small enemy vessels.
 Other roles for speronaras included smuggling and fishing.